vatsanatech/my-list-client-assignment/README.md

 - Any challenges you faced and how you overcame them.
 - A description of any additional improvements or optimizations you made.

-Remember, we're not just looking for a working implementation, but for code that demonstrates your skills as a professional developer building a product for millions of users.
+Remember, we're not just looking for a working implementation, but for code that demonstrates your skills as a professional team member.

 Good luck!
 We're excited to see your implementation.